arman-haider1/vortextech-cybersec-week3/README.md

 A structured, manual security audit performed against **OWASP Juice Shop** — a deliberately vulnerable web application designed for security practice.
 This audit was completed as part of the VortexTech Cyber Security Internship 2026 (Intermediate track, Week 3).

-Testing was done entirely manually using **browser DevTools** (no automated scanner).
-Three vulnerabilities were discovered and documented across three distinct OWASP Top 10 categories.
+Testing was performed manually using **Browser DevTools** and authentication testing.
+Three findings are documented: SQL Injection, Sensitive Data Exposure, and a manual XSS test where successful XSS execution was not confirmed.

 ---